TheBlueTemplar/Path_Of_The_Vattghern_PoV/README.md

 * [PoV BETA](https://github.com/TheBlueTemplar/PoV_Closed_Beta/releases)
 * Emo's .exe (Instructions and file [Here](https://discord.com/channels/1332985519256113183/1333009819719958559/1403330906336399520))

-At this point of the beta tests, you can include most of whatever you want, Rotu, SSU, MC and whatever else.
-Testing stability and interactions with other mods is starting to be more and more important!

 ### Incompatible Mods:
 * Anything incompatible with Legends!
-* Using Bredditor and similar mods can cause millions of issues, keep this in mind!
+* Using Bredditor and similar mods improperly can cause millions of issues, keep this in mind!

 ### More Detailed Information:
 For detailed information about downloading the mod, and a nice vibrant community around it, check out the discord server of PoV.
 [Invite Link](https://discord.gg/zhHTjM5bBB)